BlingHe/PixelFolder/README.md

 # PixelFolder
-This is an official implementation of ECCV2022 Paper "PixelFolder: An Efficient Progressive Pixel Synthesis Network for Image Generation".
+This is an official implementation of ECCV 2022 Paper "PixelFolder: An Efficient Progressive Pixel Synthesis Network for Image Generation".

 ## TODO
 - [ ] Installation